xaviersharwin10/somnia-git-agent/HACKATHON_README.md

 ## The Solution

-GitAgent solves this by mapping the agent lifecycle to the Git workflow, making AI agent deployment as simple as pushing code.
+SomniaPush solves this by mapping the agent lifecycle to the Git workflow, making AI agent deployment as simple as pushing code.

 ### Core Features